CMU-Senate/bylaws/bylaws.md

     1. Student Senators shall be elected as representatives of their constituency.
         a.
 Each constituency shall be represented by either one (1) Student Senator, or one (1) Student Senator for every one hundred forty (140) constituents (or majority fraction thereof) – whichever is greater.
         #.
 Constituents entering an integrated or accelerated graduate program at Carnegie Mellon University may represent their undergraduate constituency during their time in that program provided they are not also serving as a Graduate Student Assembly Representative or as a member of the Graduate Student Assembly Executive Committee.
         #.
-Student Senators shall normally be elected in accord with the procedure set out in the Carnegie Mellon University _Student Government Election Rules_.
+Student Senators shall normally be elected in accord with the procedure for filling Vacant Student Senate Seats as set out in Article IV, Subsection J of these bylaws.
             (i)  Vacant Student Senate seats shall be filled according to the procedure for filling vacancies set out in these bylaws.
-            (#)  Ties in the election of Student Senators shall be broken by a majority vote at a meeting of Student Senate.
         #.
 If a Student Senator changes constituencies after s/he is elected, s/he shall serve the remainder of the current full session as a representative of the constituency from which s/he was elected.
     #.
 Term of Service:
         a.
 For a Student Senator elected by the undergraduate student body, their term of service begins at the beginning of the full session for which s/he was elected to serve.